Klipper3d/klipper/docs/Overview.md

 The Klipper configuration is stored in a simple text file on the host machine.
 The [config/example.cfg](../config/example.cfg) file serves as a reference for the config file.
+See the
+[Delta Calibrate](Delta_Calibrate.md) document for information on calibrating delta printers.
 The
 [Pressure Advance](Pressure_Advance.md) document contains information on tuning the pressure advance config.